 Aqua Health.
 In 2003, we granted a non-exclusive license to Aqua Health for use in Canada of our core DNA delivery technology in a vaccine against a disease that affects both wild and farm-raised fish.
 In 2005, Aqua Health received notification of approval from the Canadian Food Inspection Agency to sell its proprietary product, Apex-IHN®, a DNA vaccine to protect farm-raised salmon against infectious hematopoietic necrosis virus.
 We believe this approval is an important step in the validation of our DNA delivery technology.
-We have recognized de minimus license fees and royalty revenues on sales of this vaccine.
-Aqua Health has the right to terminate this agreement without cause upon 60 days prior written notice.
+We have recognized de minimis license fees and royalty revenues on sales of this vaccine.